JohnGiorgi/deeplearning.ai-coursera-notes/docs/readme.md

 ##### Summary

-So to summarize, to carry out error analysis, you should find a set of mislabeled examples and look at these examples for false positives and false negatives.
+To summarize: when carrying out error analysis, you should find a set of _mislabeled_ examples and look at these examples for _false positives_ and _false negatives_.
 Counting up the number of errors that fall into various different categories will often this will help you prioritize, or give you inspiration for new directions to go in for improving your algorithm.

 Three numbers to keep your eye on